 List of Acceptable IDs

-• Valid driver’s license or state non-driver’s identification card
+• Valid driver’s license or state non-driver’s ID card

 • Passport, alien registration card, or certificate of naturalization